0m8y/YouSync/README.md

 ## Features

-- **Playlist Synchronization**: Sync your YouTube playlists with your PC.
+- **Playlist Synchronization**: Sync your YouTube playlists on your PC with a single click.
-- **Music Downloading**: Saves songs in MP3 format.
-- **Metadata Retrieval**: Retrieves metadata for optimal organization.
+- **Music Downloading and Metadata Retrieval**: Saves songs in MP3 format.
+Retrieves metadata for optimal organization.
-- **Synchronization Folder**: Assign each playlist to a specific folder on your computer.
-- **Easy Sync**: Update your playlist with a single click.
+- **Graphic Interface**: The graphical interface is now available!

 ### Upcoming Features
-- **Graphic Interface**: The graphical interface is currently under development.
-Coming soon !

 - **SoundCloud Support**: Sync SoundCloud playlists.
 - **Spotify Support**: Sync Spotify playlists.